xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

   syntax highlighting.
 -->

-This document describes the following [keymap] formats, as implemented by libxkbcommon:
+This document describes the following [keymap] formats, as implemented by xkbcommon:

 <dl>
 <dt>